Consistent

 Ask fewer, deeper behavioral questions — about three in a 45–60 minute interview — focused on what the candidate actually did, with strong follow-ups.
 Tie them to the specific competencies that predict success in the role, such as grit, adaptability, resourcefulness, and coachability.

 Consistent (the same questions for every candidate), Behavioral (questions tuned to the job, asking what they did), Scored (one scorecard and one scale for every interviewer), and Assessed (a work sample or role play, not just conversation).
-They are the foundation of a structured sales hiring process.
+They are the role-agnostic foundation of a structured hiring process — here applied to a sales hire.

 Making the decision a score cutoff.
 A scorecard adds objectivity to the evidence, but the best hiring decisions are human decisions made by a team looking at that evidence together.
 Handing the call to “anything over a 3.5 is a hire” throws away the judgment the whole process was built to inform.